Gaussian inference for data-driven state-feedback design of nonlinear systems: Gaussian inference of unknown coefficients

 \subsection{Bayesian perspective}

 While $\Theta^*$ is a deterministic vector in the Frequentist view, the true coefficients are a sample of a random vector $\Theta$ in the Bayesian treatment.
-To compute the distribution of $\Theta$, we update a prior believe on the distribution by the available data.
+To compute the distribution of $\Theta$, we update the a prior belief about the distribution by using the available data.
 For that reason, we first deduce a credibility region by adapting Proposition 2.1 from \cite{Umenberger}.

 \begin{lem} Let $\sum_{i=1}^{S}Z(\tilde{x}_i,\tilde{u}_i)^TZ(\tilde{x}_i,\tilde{u}_i)\succ0$ and the prior over the parameters $\Theta$ be uniform, i.e., $p(\Theta)\propto1$.
-Then, the posterior distribution is $p\left(\Theta\big|\dot{\tilde{x}}_1,\dots,\dot{\tilde{x}}_S\right){\sim}\mathcal{N}(\mu_{\Theta},\Sigma_{\Theta})$ with $\mu_{\Theta}=\sigma^{-2}\Sigma_{\Theta}\left(\sum_{i=1}^{S}Z(\tilde{x}_i,\tilde{u}_i)^T(\dot{\tilde{x}}_i-R_k[f(\tilde{x}_i)])\right)$ and $\Sigma_{\Theta}^{-1}=\sigma^{-2}\sum_{i=1}^{S}Z(\tilde{x}_i,\tilde{u}_i)^TZ(\tilde{x}_i,\tilde{u}_i)$.
-Moreover, the true coefficients $\Theta^*$ are an element of the credibility region $\Sigma_{\text{Cred}}=\left\{\Theta: \star^T\Sigma_{\Theta}^{-1}\cdot\left(\Theta-\mu_{\Theta}\right)\leq Q_{n_{\Theta}}(\delta)\right\}$ w.p. $\delta$. \end{lem} \begin{pf} Since \eqref{StrucDyn} is linear in the parameters $\Theta$ and the remainder is a deterministic vector, we can retrieve the posterior distribution by Bayes' rule as in \cite{Umenberger} (Proposition 2.1).
-The credibility region follows immediately by Lemma~\ref{LemChi} for the Gaussian posterior distribution. \end{pf}
+Then, the posterior distribution is $p\left(\Theta\big|\dot{\tilde{x}}_1,\dots,\dot{\tilde{x}}_S\right){\sim}\mathcal{N}(\mu_{\Theta},\Xi_{\Theta})$ with $\mu_{\Theta}=\sigma^{-2}\Xi_{\Theta}\left(\sum_{i=1}^{S}Z(\tilde{x}_i,\tilde{u}_i)^T(\dot{\tilde{x}}_i-R_k[f(\tilde{x}_i)])\right)$ and $\Xi_{\Theta}^{-1}=\sigma^{-2}\sum_{i=1}^{S}Z(\tilde{x}_i,\tilde{u}_i)^TZ(\tilde{x}_i,\tilde{u}_i)$.
+Moreover, the true coefficients $\Theta^*$ are an element of the credibility region $\Sigma_{\text{Cred}}=\left\{\Theta: \star^T\Xi_{\Theta}^{-1}\cdot\left(\Theta-\mu_{\Theta}\right)\leq Q_{n_{\Theta}}(\delta)\right\}$ w.p. $\delta$. \end{lem} \begin{pf} Since \eqref{StrucDyn} is linear in the parameters $\Theta$ and the remainder is a deterministic vector, we can retrieve the posterior distribution by Bayes' rule as in \cite{Umenberger} (Proposition 2.1).
+The credibility region follows immediately by Lemma~\ref{LemChi} for the Gaussian posterior distribution. \quad \end{pf}